-University of Alaska Anchorage offers 7 Logistics, Materials, and Supply Chain Management degree programs.
-It's a large, public, four-year university in a large city.
-In 2019, 18 Logistics, Materials, and Supply Chain Management students graduated with students earning 10 Bachelor's degrees, 5 Certificates, and 3 Associate's degrees.
+Marquette University offers 2 Logistics, Materials, and Supply Chain Management degree programs.
+It's a large, private not-for-profit, four-year university in a large city.
+In 2019, 55 Logistics, Materials, and Supply Chain Management students graduated with students earning 55 Bachelor's degrees.

 |School||Average Tuition||Student Teacher Ratio||Enrolled Students|

 |Milwaukee Area Technical College Milwaukee, WI||28 : 1||14,482|